tpascarella/sr50/docs/intro.md

 But this freedom only comes from having cash flow, and enough Runway to give you time to pursue opportunities as desired.

 Think of it like this.
-:::tip Which Would Be More Useful to You?
+:::info Which Would Be More Useful to You?

 - A million dollars in a 401K that you can't touch for the next 40 years.
 - 10 grand deposited into your checking account every month, starting right now?